 - Promotes consistency with internal and statewide documentation and reporting

 - Complies with VAWA confidentiality regulations

 - Includes outcome data generated from surveys completed by service recipients

 - Promotes consistency in community and/or statewide data collection and reporting

 - Generates local and statewide reports for diverse purposes

 - Includes data collected directly from victims on the impact and value of services provided

 - Is adaptable to other states and localities

 - Was designed, established, and tested specifically for sexual and domestic violence service agencies

 Virginia launched the statewide project Documenting Our Work in 2009.
-Since the start of the project, 13,360 surveys have been collected from survivors.
+Since the start of the project, more than 30,000 surveys have been collected from survivors across the Commonwealth.
 From these surveys, we found that: